Times0/projet-entreposage/readme.md

 ## Network dataset

+PS: since the network dataset is too big to be uploaded on streamlit we only provide the code to preprocess the data in the network_pd.ipynb file once we have the network_mini_dataset we can run the code without any preoblem and so it won't take a lot of time to run.

 ### Data preprocessing
 We have 5 files for the network dataset :
 - attack_1.csv, attack_2.csv, attack_3.csv, attack_4.csv.
 Each contains 30 minutes of network data where attacks occurred.